Kylie Jenner Took A Break From Filming ‘Keeping Up With The Kardashians’ Amidst Jordyn Woods Drama

-The entire Kardashian/Jenner clan has been wrapped up in drama since the news broke that Kylie Jenner’s best friend, Jordyn Woods, allegedly had a romantic tryst with Khloe Kardashian’s on-again-off-again boyfriend, Tristan Thompson.
-As Us Weekly shared, Kylie took a short break from filming their family reality series, Keeping Up With The Kardashians, so that she could work through the pain of losing her best friend off camera.
+The entire Kardashian/Jenner clan has been wrapped up in drama since the news broke that Kylie Jenner’s best friend, Jordyn Woods, allegedly had a romantic tryst with Khloe Kardashian’s on-again, off-again boyfriend Tristan Thompson.
+As Us Weekly shared, Kylie took a short break from filming their family reality series, Keeping Up With the Kardashians, so that she could work through the pain of losing her best friend off camera.

 “Kylie took a little break from filming Keeping Up With the Kardashians and recently got back into filming and it’s been a struggle and difficult.
 She was very upset about the situation with Jordyn and also just didn’t want to deal with it and have to address it,” a source close to the family shared.